by Nidhi Chaitanya

 The World Health Organization (WHO) reported that 80% of the emerging world’s population relies on traditional medicine for therapy.
-There is a growing awareness about healthy & natural lifestyle practices as effective tools for disease prevention and management.
-Plenty of these lifestyle hacks have been unearthed from the time-tested wisdom of Zhong-Yi (Traditional Chinese Medicine), Ayurveda (Traditional Indian Medicine), African Plant-Medicines, Tai-chi, Yoga, Ancient Egyptian Practices, etc.
+There is a growing awareness of healthy & natural lifestyle practices as effective disease prevention and management tools.
+Plenty of these lifestyle hacks have been unearthed from the time-tested wisdom of zhong-yi (traditional Chinese medicine), ayurveda (traditional Indian medicine), African plant medicines, tai-chi, yoga, ancient Egyptian practices, etc.

-And there is no doubt that these techniques are time-tested, natural, usually harmless and highly effective in prevention and treatment of both physical and mental illnesses.
-Adopting these lifestyle practices can introduce the basic principles of these ancient modalities in our modern lives, thus ensuring overall health and wellbeing while preventing and better managing different types of lifestyle diseases.
+There is no doubt that these techniques are time-tested, natural, usually harmless, and highly effective in the prevention and treatment of both physical and mental illnesses.
+Adopting these lifestyle practices can introduce the basic principles of these ancient modalities in our modern lives, thus ensuring overall health and wellbeing while preventing and managing different lifestyle diseases.

-So here are 20 unique daily practices from Ancient India that can help us prevent lifestyle diseases:
+Here are 20 unique daily practices from ancient India that can help us prevent lifestyle diseases:

-Though processed, canned, frozen and packaged food was not a thing back in those vintage worlds, ancient Indians believed that food prepared with personal attention and love nourished the body and refreshed the mind, while food made without mindful emotions does create ‘ama’ or toxins in the body.
+Though processed, canned, frozen, and packaged food was not a thing back in those vintage worlds, ancient Indians believed that food prepared with personal attention and love nourished the body and refreshed the mind, while food made without mindful emotions does create ‘ama’ or toxins in the body.
 So whether it is a raw salad or a full-spread meal, it is always more beneficial if what you are offering to your body is prepared with awareness and love.
-Conscious cooking is considered to be a therapeutic experience in itself, known as ‘Annayoga’ or ‘Food Yoga’ in Sanskrit .
+Conscious cooking is considered a therapeutic experience in itself, known as ‘Annayoga’ or ‘Food Yoga’ in Sanskrit.

 Drink your herbs

 Herbal teas or tisanes are beverages made from the infusion or decoction of herbs, spices, or other plant material in hot or cold water.
-Herbal beverages when consumed within a balanced diet, may improve the antioxidant status, and reduce oxidative stress in humans.
+When consumed within a balanced diet, herbal beverages may improve the antioxidant status and reduce human oxidative stress.

 Use food as medicine

-Ayurveda uses spices, herbs, barks, roots, peels, seeds, vegetables and fruits to heal the body because disease is just a way of the body asking for special care and nurturing.
-Ayurveda does not attack a disease with medicines, but rather helps the body to come back to balance so that our biological intelligence can kick in and we can heal on our own.
+Ayurveda uses spices, herbs, bark, roots, peels, seeds, vegetables, and fruits to heal the body because disease is just a way of the body asking for special care and nurturing.
+Ayurveda does not attack a disease with medicines but rather helps the body to come back to balance so that our biological intelligence can kick in, and we can heal on our own.

-Ancient Indians had natural kitchen-remedies and food-based solutions for nearly every ailment of the body and mind.
-And using these tips and hacks in our daily life can not only prevent us from succumbing to all the side-effects of the pill-popping culture of conventional western medicine, but also be easier on our pockets!
+Ancient Indians had natural kitchen remedies and food-based solutions for nearly every ailment of the body and mind.
+Using these tips and hacks in our daily lives can not only prevent us from succumbing to all the side effects of the pill-popping culture of conventional Western medicine but also be easier on our pockets!

 Fast regularly

-While Intermittent Fasting(IF) is a blazing health trend all over the world today, ancient Indians practiced fasting as a general way of life.
+While Intermittent Fasting(IF) is a blazing health trend worldwide today, ancient Indians practised fasting as a general way of life.
 The digestive system is called ‘Udara Agni’ in Sanskrit.
 Ayurveda believes that regular fasting is needed to give rest to our Udara Agni, and thus revitalise it.
-Fasting also detoxes the system, helps improve immunity and aids regulate metabolism.
+Fasting also detoxes the system, helps improve immunity, and regulates metabolism.

 Drink your food, chew your water!

 No, that is not a typo!
 While there are various theories about how many times one must chew one’s food, the simple rule is: Chew till you can drink it!
-Yes, food needs to be nearly liquified in our mouth before gulping it down, so that it can be easily assimilated by the body without putting excessive load on our digestive system.
-Complete chewing allows complex carbohydrates, sugars, oils, proteins, and other minerals to reach maximum levels of absorption.
+Yes, food needs to be nearly liquified in our mouth before gulping it down, so the body can easily assimilate it without putting excessive load on our digestive system.
+Complete chewing allows complex carbohydrates, sugars, oils, proteins, and other minerals to reach maximum absorption levels.

 Water needs to be moved around in the mouth before we swallow it.
 This helps the alkaline saliva reach the stomach to neutralise acid levels in the stomach.